dingxiong/phys7224/README.md

 Basically, homework htmls are saved as django templates and grader is only a function in the view class.
 Also we use the default `sqlite` database.

+We put the course folder under Prof. Predrag's home folder.
 In this way,
-we obtain maximal flexibility and simplicity such that my adviser can modify the web page content and access the content of database.
+we obtain maximal flexibility and simplicity such that my adviser can modify the web page content and access database.

 # prerequisite
 In order to deploy `django` in `Apache`, we need to do two things: